demisto/content/Packs/IntSight/Integrations/Rapid7ThreatCommand/Rapid7ThreatCommand_description.md

 * Connect your account to Threat Command.
 * Generate your API account ID & API key.

-### Authorization:
-When using XSOAR credentials insert your account ID to the credential username and the API key to the credential password.
-Otherwise, insert your account ID and API key into the relevant required parameters.

 ### MSSP users:
-Please insert your sub-account  ID in order to perform actions on.
+Insert your sub-account ID in order to perform MSSP actions.